 The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 On 20 March 2020, the Government announced measures to protect employers and employees under the coronavirus job retention scheme (CJRS).
-The CJRS is designed to support employers whose operations have been severely affected by coronavirus (COVID-19) to retain their employees and protect the UK economy.
+The CJRS is designed to support employers whose operations have been severely affected by coronavirus (COVID-19), and to help them to retain their employees and protect the UK economy.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.